zammad/zammad-documentation/appendix/backup-and-restore/configuration.rst

       .. warning::

-         This option potentially returns **sensitive** information to standard out! *Do not* use this option in productive environments or ensure to turn it *off after testing*.
+         This option potentially returns **sensitive** information to standard output! *Do not* use this option in production environments or ensure to turn it *off after testing*.